 Obsessive Compulsive Disorder (OCD) occurs when a person experiences the following symptoms at the same time:

-Fluvoxamine may also be helpful when prescribed “off-label” for major depressive disorder (MDD), social phobia (also known as social anxiety disorder), panic disorder, and eating disorders including bulimia nervosa and binge-eating disorder.
+Fluvoxamine may also be helpful when prescribed “off-label” for major depressive disorder (MDD), social phobia (also known as social anxiety disorder), posttraumatic stress disorder (PTSD), panic disorder, and eating disorders including bulimia nervosa and binge-eating disorder.
 “Off-label” means that it hasn’t been approved by the Food and Drug Administration for this condition.
 Your mental health provider should justify his or her thinking in recommending an “off-label” treatment.
 They should be clear about the limits of the research around that medication and if there are any other options.

 Symptoms of depression include:

 Social phobia (also known as social anxiety disorder) is a fear of situations where one may feel as if they are being judged by others.
 Symptoms include: